Te Wahipounamu: Legend

 The legend as to the formation of this region and the South Island is as follows.
-Te Wahipounamu was formed when the four sons of Rakinui, the Sky Father, descended from the heavens and set out on a voyage around Papatuanuku, the Earth Mother.
+Te Wahipounamu was formed when the four sons of Rakinui, the Sky Father, descended from the heavens and set out on a voyage around Papatūānuku, the Earth Mother.
 During this voyage their canoe hit a reef and the brothers found themselves stranded.
 An icy wind from the Tasman Sea froze them into stone and their canoe became the South Island of New Zealand.
 The tallest of the brothers was Aoraki and he is now Aoraki Mt.
 Cook while his brothers and the other crewmembers form the rest of the Southern Alps.

 The Māori also have a legend for the formation of Franz Josef and Fox Glaciers.
 This legend begins with Hinehukatere who loved climbing in the mountains.
 One day she persuaded her lover, Tawe, to join her.
 An avalanche killed Tawe and he came to rest in Fox Glacier.
 The traditional Māori name for the glacier is Te Moeke o Tauwe, which means the bed of Tauwe.
 After Tauwe's death, Hinehukatere was heartbroken and cried so many tears.
 These tears froze to form Franz Josef Glacier.
 The Maori name for Franz Josef Glacier is Ka Roimata o Hinehukatere which means the tears of Hinehukatere.